nmusatti/pokedex/Production.md

 Ideally Pokedex's Docker image should contain default configuration suitable for execution on developer workstations, which should be overridable from the outside environment, e.g. from environment variables.
-Different configMaps could be used to provide suitable sets of variable definitions for different environments.
+Different config maps could be used to provide suitable sets of variable definitions for different environments.
 For services that may be considered to be conceptually part of the same application as Pokedex I find it convenient to rely more on conventions, e.g. consistent naming, than explicit configuration.
 In-cluster DNS support is very convenient in this respect.
-Deployment progress through different environment, such as test, UAT and production, should be automated and combine the same container image with specific configurations.
+Deployment progress through different environments, such as test, UAT and production, should be automated and combine the same container image with specific configurations.

 ### Observability